 Zuidema Wines is a partnership between long time Napa winemaker Rudy Zuidema and his wife Amy.
 Rudy was born in Sacramento but grew up in nearby Davis, a town known for its university.
 Conveniently Rudy was accepted to UC Davis where he spent three years studying photography and design with the intent to eventually create logos and designs for sports equipment.
 However, he eventually discovered this was not a career field he was passionate about.
-He became intruiged with the world of wine while taking an introductory course to vititculture – which inspired him to switch majors to Plant Science and Viticulture.
+He became intrigued with the world of wine while taking an introductory course to viticulture – which inspired him to switch majors to Plant Science and Viticulture.
 Graduating in 1991 he moved to Napa; his first job in the valley was working in retail at the Oakville Grocery (back when Joseph Phelps owned this iconic purveyor).

 He would often taste up to 300 wines per month – one of these wines was from St. Clement which he was happy to sell and promote at Oakville Grocery.
 But after being told to replace those wines with some of the Phelps offerings he quit and decided to pursue winemaking.
 He showed up at St. Clement unannounced and spoke to their winemaker at the time, Dennis Johns – Rudy quickly reminded him that he was the guy helping to sell all that St. Clement wine at the Oakville Grocery – and then asked Dennis if he needed any winemaking help.
 Dennis soon hired him; this was Rudy’s first winemaking job in the Napa Valley.

 Rudy has made many excellent Cabernet Sauvignon wines over the years for his clients and wasn’t interested in making another Cabernet Sauvignon for his own label.
 Long time followers of Rudy’s career will remember his first label, Calix Cellars (a partnership which produced Syrah and Cabernet Sauvignon).
-The focus of Zuidema Wine Co is merely on a single wine each year – from a varietal seldom associated with the Napa Valley – Grenache – grown in perhaps a surprising location, Rutherford.
+The focus of Zuidema Wine Co is merely on a single wine each year – from a variety seldom associated with the Napa Valley – Grenache – grown in perhaps a surprising location, Rutherford.
 The source is McGah Family Vineyards (neighbors with one of Beckstoffer’s heritage vineyards, Georges III).
 When the McGah family decided to replant part of their vineyard they sought advice from Rudy, winemaker Kale Anderson and their vineyard manager at the time.
-Perhaps expecting them to suggest other Bordeaux red varietals – the family must have been surprised when rather then encouraging them to plant more Cabernet Sauvignon, they suggested Grenache.
+Perhaps expecting them to suggest other Bordeaux red varieties – the family must have been surprised when rather than encouraging them to plant more Cabernet Sauvignon, they suggested Grenache.

 From an economic standpoint Grenache is a hard sell in the heart of Napa’s Cabernet Sauvignon country.
-But after discussing how to farm it and acknowledging this varietals’ tendency to produce a sizable crop, they elected to farm the vines in what Rudy calls “the flop” or the traditional head-trained spur pruned vine – saving additional farming and management costs associated with managing trellised vines.
+But after discussing how to farm it and acknowledging this varieties’ tendency to produce a sizable crop, they elected to farm the vines in what Rudy calls “the flop” or the traditional head-trained spur pruned vine – saving additional farming and management costs associated with managing trellised vines.
 They planted 3.5 acres of Grenache of which Rudy sources just over an acre.

 Rudy loves the lack of consistency this vineyard block produces.
-Part of the block is shaded much of the day, some vines have partial shade and others see full sun throughout the day.
+Part of the block is shaded much of the day; some vines have partial shade and others see full sun throughout the day.
 This varying exposure contributes different nuances towards each of the blocks.

 The grapes are destemmed and fermented in open top tanks – primary fermentation is allowed to start and finish mainly using non-inoculated yeasts.
 Prior to dryness the wine is moved into Pennsylvania oak barrels at around 4-5% residual sugar and allowed to complete their fermentation in the oak.
 According to Rudy these are the heaviest and densest wood/grain barrels he has ever used.
 The wine is aged in 20% new oak.

 Grenache is a fun wine for Rudy to make and to sell.
-He has found that approaching wine buyers with a Napa Grenache rather then the obligatory Chardonnay or Cabernet Sauvignon often elicits more interest.
+He has found that approaching wine buyers with a Napa Grenache rather than the obligatory Chardonnay or Cabernet Sauvignon often elicits more interest.

-Over Rudy’s 25+ years making wine in the Napa Valley he has picked up a number of winemaking ideas and techniques.
-While at Stony Hill for the first time he was given a tour of the winery by long time winemaker Mike Chelini.
+Over Rudy’s 25+ years making wine in Napa Valley he has picked up a number of winemaking ideas and techniques.
+While visiting Stony Hill for the first time he was given a tour of the winery by long time winemaker Mike Chelini.
 Rudy was impressed by their commitment to tradition but when walking through the winery he noticed a number of old barrels and casks, some with dates on them indicating decades old use.
 He asked Mike why he was taking up valuable winery real estate ‘with these historical decorative wine making relics’.
 Shocked by the reply, Mike told him all the old casks and barrels were still in use for their white wines.
-He explained why he uses the old wood – to preserve the varietal characteristics – the purity of the fruit as he put it.
+He explained why he uses the old wood – to preserve the varietal characteristics, the purity of the fruit as he put it.
 Rudy took this to heart and for the select white wines he makes for clients – he still uses barrels he began using back in the 1990s.

 Flash Wine Technologies

 Winery demand for this technology has been strong for a number of creative uses.
 It has been extremely beneficial in removing smoke taint.
 One of Rudy’s clients drops fruit just after veraison – grapes that are not yet ready to make wine.
 The flash détente technology removes the greenness – and the winery then holds onto these early harvested grapes, fermenting them and then blending the wine back into the wine fermented from grapes that they allow to fully ripen (this gives them the flexibility to control the wine chemistry naturally).
-And another client – rather then selling or bulking off the part of their premium vineyard which does not always fully ripen – uses this technology to remove greenness and then blends grapes from that part of the vineyard with grapes from their entire vineyard.
+And another client – rather than selling or bulking off the part of their premium vineyard which does not always fully ripen – uses this technology to remove greenness and then blends grapes from that part of the vineyard with grapes from their entire vineyard.

-The Zuidema wines are almost exclusively sold direct to consumer – and what has been a rather remarkable sales outlet, nearly all their wine has been sold through people posting related photos and comments on Instagram.
+The Zuidema wines are almost exclusively sold direct to consumer and what has been a rather remarkable sales outlet, nearly all their wine has been sold through people posting related photos and comments on Instagram.
 For more information and to purchase some of this extremely limited production wine, visit: www.zuidemawines.com